HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

-  caption="Most used Service Worker object methods.", description="Bar chart that depicts the most used methods for the most used service worker objects. clients.matchAll (61.06%), clients.claim (58.26%) and clients.openWindow (56.13%) on desktop are the top 3 methods used.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vS7KgpDrr_m20ZDaHDBYLFSGNVdj3lhGHbHopEi4071q21U5rZDJfbYrrdyaEIU1D9cwgxxBCI6NBsV/pubchart?oid=1209078963&format=interactive", sheets_gid="1969934262";
+  caption="Most used Service Worker object methods.", description="Bar chart that depicts the most used methods for the most used service worker objects. clients.matchAll (61.06%), clients.claim (58.26%) and clients.openWindow (56.13%) on desktop are the top 3 methods used.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vS7KgpDrr_m20ZDaHDBYLFSGNVdj3lhGHbHopEi4071q21U5rZDJfbYrrdyaEIU1D9cwgxxBCI6NBsV/pubchart?oid=1209078963&format=interactive", sheets_gid="1969934262", sql_file="sw_methods.sql"
-  sql_file="sw_methods.sql"
   )
 }}

 ## Web App Manifest

 The Web App Manifest file is a JSON file that contains information about the application itself.
 Among the data that is present in the key-value pairs is information relevant to display, promote and integrate the app into the host OS.

 Keeping the web app’s manifest fully authored is essential to take advantage of advanced discoverability through online repositories, submissions to application stores, and more recently, a way to tap into advanced capabilities like share target and file handling for your app.
 Cutting edge work to [enable Widgets based on PWA technology](https://github.com/aarongustafson/pwa-widgets#how-widgets-are-represented-in-these-apis) is also being rooted in the manifest, proving the versatility of the file itself for advanced platform integration even further.

 {{ figure_markup(
-  caption="Percent of manifest files parseable (desktop)", content="95.23%", classes="really-big-number",
+  caption="Percent of manifest files parseable (desktop)", content="95.23%", classes="big-number",
   sheets_gid="717325565",
   sql_file="manifests_not_json_parsable.sql"
 )